nungesser/remi-mqtt/README.md

 ## TODO ##
-- Move the MQTT part of the app in a dedicated thread so the application could keep counting in case of network delay or issue.
 - Make the docker image lighter.
 - Check why the container takes time to stop.
-- Build for Rapsberry pi 4.
 - Use a json lib.